 Mitigation Measures: Hazard mitigation measures will be incorporated into housing activities where determined to be necessary and cost reasonable, in accordance with applicable HUD guidance and local code requirements, and program goals for increased resilience.
 For relocation activities, replacement housing units, including manufactured housing units (MHUs), must be sited outside the 100-year floodplain, consistent with federal floodplain management and environmental review standards.
+Mitigation activities are defined as those activities that increase resilience to disasters and reduce or eliminate the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship, by lessening the impact of future disasters.

-Reducing Impediments for Assistance: The Strategic Relocation and Revitalization Program is available to all low- to moderate-income (LMI) homeowners and renters in Pinellas County- excluding those within the City of St. Petersburg-who meet the program's eligibility requirements and were impacted by Hurricanes Idalia, Helene, or Milton, subject to funding availability.
+Reducing Impediments for Assistance: The Strategic Relocation and Revitalization Program is available to all low- to moderate-income (LMI) homeowners and renters in Pinellas Countywho meet the program's eligibility requirements and were impacted by Hurricanes Idalia, Helene, or Milton, subject to funding availability.